 I'm a Doctor and Warn You Don't Go Here Anymore

 As a doctor, I know these new mutations in the coronavirus are a curveball, and we were not ready for it.
 The Delta variant spreads more quickly, and COVID vaccines might lose potency against new viral variants.
 Indoor spaces create an ideal environment for the spread of COVID-19.
-Just look at what's happening in Florida, Texas, Louisiana and many—too many—other states, which have hospitals and ICUs filled with people.
 To avoid getting sick, 1) Get vaccinated, and get your booster when it's time and 2) Don't Share Your Air.
-Read on for the places I recommend you don't go to, even if they're open, during the middle of this latest "Fourth Wave"—and to ensure your health and the health of others, don't miss this urgent news: Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on for the places I recommend you don't go to, even if they're open, during the middle of this latest "Fourth Wave"—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Think Twice Before Indoor Dining